kdheepak/panvimdoc/README.md

     vimdoc: panvimdoc
 ```

-Will output a file `doc/panvimdoc.txt` and the vim help tag for it will be `panvimdoc` using the `main` branch of the repository.
+will output a file `doc/panvimdoc.txt` and the vim help tag for it will be `panvimdoc` using the `main` branch of the repository.

+All the other options are optional.

 It is recommended to pin to an exact version so you can be confident that no surprises occur for you or your users.
 See <https://github.com/kdheepak/panvimdoc/releases/latest> for which version to use.
 Once you pick a version, you can pin it like so: